 If you were hurt as a result of an unsafe condition at work your employer must provide you with medical care through workers’ compensation insurance.
 In addition, workplace injuries must be reported to OSHA.
 OSHA tracks on-the-job injuries and deaths and will take appropriate action to resolve a safety problem in the workplace.

 When you are injured on the job, you should not have to worry about paying for medical care or for your lost wages during recovery.
-Contact our Atlanta workers’ compensation attorneys at The Bader Law Firm to discuss your options.
+Contact our Atlanta workers’ compensation attorneys at Bader Scott Injury Lawyers to discuss your options.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.